Dr Jodie Lowinger, Founder & Principal Clinical Psychologist

 Anna is a trained art educator, with a Bachelor of Art Education, majoring in Educational Psychology, and a registered clinical art therapist with a Masters in Art Therapy.
-She has a published thesis about the benefits of working with clay and children with anxiety disorders.
+She has a published thesis about the benefits of working with clay for children with anxiety disorders.
 Anna has been working with families, children, adolescents with a range of emotional and behavioural presentations for the last 20 years.

 The main themes Anna works with relate to safety, building trust and resilience, and ways to regulate their emotions.
-Anna uses a trauma based approach to her art therapy work which focuses on empowering clients with supportive coping skills to help manage lifelong issues.
+Anna uses a trauma-based approach to her art therapy work which focuses on empowering clients with supportive coping skills to help manage lifelong issues.
 Creative experiences can have a comforting and calming effect that decreases anxiety or fear.
 The first step is to introduce self-regulating techniques where the person can learn ways to soothe the mind and body in order to help build resilience.
 It is also important that these techniques are realistic for the person and their families to include in their daily lives.
 These can include working with expressive materials such as clay, paint and water, or more containing structured activities.

-Want to join our team?
+join our team

 We're now hiring Clinical Psychologists or Registrars who have a passionate interest in helping people with anxiety and other related issues.

-If you are interested in joining our team, have a warm and compassionate personal style and are highly skilled in a range of evidence based therapies, please contact us on (02)9389-7778 or via our contact form.
+If you are interested in joining our team, have a warm and compassionate personal style and are highly skilled in a range of evidence based therapies, please contact us on (02)9389-3339 or via our contact form.